Gdynia-Kosakowo Airport: History

 In 2006, an agreement was signed on the use of this airport for the needs of civil aviation.
 The managing party was to be the management of the Gdańsk Lech Wałęsa Airport.
 In August 2007, the local governments of Gdynia and Kosaków established the company "Gdynia-Kosakowo Airport Sp. z o.o.", whose aim is to organise the work of the airport.
 From 2007, construction works had been underway at the airport to adapt the infrastructure to new needs.
+An ILS system has been operational at the airport since November 2007.